 The Center for Media Law and Policy contributes additional funds to assist students (both UNC law and graduate students) who are interested in gaining experience in the areas of media law and media policy, including working at media organizations, nonprofits, law firms, advocacy groups, and research centers.
 In past years, UNC students have received summer public interest grants while working at the Federal Communications Commission, National Public Radio, Electronic Frontier Foundation, Foundation for Individual Rights in Education (FIRE), Future of Privacy Forum, and Berkman Klein Center for Internet & Society.

 For those students who haven’t yet landed a summer job or aren’t sure what they want to do, we provide some helpful resources, including our media law and policy Jobs Center, where we list dozens of summer and post-graduate employment opportunities.
-Students can also read about the summer experiences of their fellow students on the center’s blog.
+You can read about the summer experiences of your fellow students on the center’s blog.

 Requirements and Information on How to Apply for Summer Grants